 The ACL also imposes obligations on the supplier to disclose to the consumer a copy of the agreement and that such agreement must contain the full terms of the supply including consideration, delivery charges, termination rights and the supplier's details.
 Also, the agreement must be signed by the consumer (unless negotiated by telephone) and any amendments to it must be signed by both parties.
 The ACL provides that consumers may terminate the agreement within a 10-day cooling-off period after it is made, and that during this period the supplier must not supply the goods or services or accept or request any payment for them.
 Consumers may also terminate the agreement within a specified time period where a supplier breaches one of the above obligations.

-11.7 Enforcement powers
+11.7 ENFORCEMENT POWERS

-Chapter 5 of the CCA contains the following enforcement powers which are available to the ACCC or the state and territory consumer protection agencies:
+The CCA contains the following enforcement powers which are available to the ACCC or the state and territory consumer protection agencies:

 - + Undertakings a regulator can accept court-enforceable undertakings in connection with a breach of a matter for which the regulator has a power or function under the ACL. - + Substantiation notices these are notices issued by the regulator to a business requesting information relevant to substantiating claims made in the marketplace that the regulator considers may contravene the ACL.
-The power is intended as a preliminary investigative tool where the ACCC suspects a representation may not be able to be substantiated. - + Infringement notices if the ACCC has reasonable grounds to believe that a person has contravened one of the provisions of the CCA or the Australian Securities and Investments Commission Act 2001 (Cth) that is subject to civil pecuniary penalties (known as "infringement notice provisions"), the ACCC or ASIC may issue an infringement notice for the suspected contravention. - Public warning notices these are notices issued by the regulator which inform the public of a suspected breach of certain provisions of the ACL.
+The power is intended as a preliminary investigative tool where the ACCC suspects a representation may not be able to be substantiated. - + Infringement notices if the ACCC has reasonable grounds to believe that a person has contravened one of the provisions of the CCA or the Australian Securities and Investments Commission Act 2001 (Cth) that is subject to civil pecuniary penalties (known as "infringement notice provisions"), the ACCC or ASIC may issue an infringement notice for the suspected contravention. - + Public warning notices these are notices issued by the regulator which inform the public of a suspected breach of certain provisions of the ACL - Information gathering notices if the ACCC or ASIC (in respect of financial products or services) suspect an unfair contract term, they can issue information gathering notices and investigate. - Disclosure notices the ACCC and the Commonwealth can issue disclosure notices to parties who may possess relevant information, documents or evidence about the safety of goods or services (including relevant third parties).

-11.8 Remedies
+11.8 REMEDIES